 Aside from the process being automated, Grobo’s unit is somewhat compact at 48” x 14” x 14”, customers have a choice of the Grobo and the Grobo Premium.
 The base model is a sleek looking windowless grow box while for those who really want to show off their buds, the Grobo Premium offers a fluid glass window that can display your plant at the touch of a button.

 The SuperStar Smart Grow Box is a hydroponic system that combines top feed watering and bottom feed oxygenation.
 Designed like a locker, built sturdy, and with a door locking mechanism, this system can be modulated to grow clones or traditional cannabis plants.
 The unit’s dimensions are 24” wide, 24” deep, and 60” high.
 The SuperStar Smart Grow Box features include a Kind LED K3 Series 2 XL300 light, dual activated carbon scrubbers, digital hygrometer and thermometer, and an adjustable internal circulation fan.
 Wattage is quite high, and prior grow experience is recommended.

-Another option for some is to individually purchase all the equipment necessary to build your own grow box/tent or convert a space in your home to a grow room.
+Another option for some is to individually purchase all the equipment necessary to build your own DIY grow tent or convert a space in your home to a DIY grow room.
 While it can be more of a process, this allows home growers to fine-tune the setup to their individual needs.